Hope everything's going well for you here in the holidays.

 It just wouldn't.

-And you know, there is a shining shining grace that that came out of this thing as opposed to all the knee-jerk reactions we're gonna get.
+And, you know, there is a shining grace that came out of this thing as opposed to all the knee-jerk reactions we're going to get.

 And that is that it didn't interrupt President Obama's vacation.